preethimn9741-debug/API_client/README.md

-# API Client
+# Currency API Client

 ## 📌 Project Description
-**API Client** is a Python-based command-line tool that interacts with REST APIs.
+This project is a **command-line API client** written in Python that interacts with a public currency exchange rate API.
-It sends HTTP requests (GET, POST, PUT, DELETE), handles responses, and displays or saves results in a structured format.

-This project is created as a **learning and practice project** to understand how client-side applications communicate with APIs.
+It allows users to:
+- Fetch latest currency exchange rates
+- Convert an amount from one currency to another

+The project uses a simple CLI interface and demonstrates how to consume REST APIs using Python.

 ---

 ## 🎯 Purpose of the Project
 This project is:
 - ✅ A learning exercise
-- ✅ A reusable API client utility
+- ✅ A simple API client
-- ❌ Not a production-ready client library
+- ❌ Not a production-ready financial tool

-It helps in understanding API consumption, request handling, and response processing.
+It is designed to practice:
+- API requests
+- Command-line argument handling
+- Basic error handling

 ---

-## ✨ Features
-- Send HTTP requests to REST APIs
-- Supports GET, POST, PUT, and DELETE methods
-- Handles JSON request and response data
-- Displays API responses in readable format
-- Supports command-line execution
-- Basic error handling for failed requests

----

 ## 🛠 Tech Stack
 - **Language:** Python
 - **Library:** requests
 - **Execution:** Command Line (CLI)
 - **Data Format:** JSON
+- **External API:** Exchange Rates API

 ---

-## 🏗 Architecture Overview
+## 🏗 How the Code Works
+- The script reads an optional `config.json` file to get the API base URL
+- If `config.json` is not present, a default API URL is used
-- The client sends HTTP requests using the `requests` library
+- API requests are made using the `requests` library
-- API responses are parsed as JSON
+- Responses are parsed as JSON
-- Errors such as invalid URLs or failed requests are handled gracefully
+- Errors are handled using try–except blocks
-- Output can be printed to the console or saved for later use
+- Command-line arguments determine the action to perform

 ---

-## 📂 Project Structure
+## 📂 Project Files
-api_client/
+project/
 │
-├── api_client.py # Main API client script
+├── client.py # Main API client script
-├── requirements.txt # Python dependencies
+├── config.json # (Optional) API base URL configuration
-├── README.md # Project documentation\
+├── README.md # Project documentation

 ---